What is Brand Authenticity? (And How to Build It)

 • Be consistent.
 If you take a stand, stick to it.
 Authentic brands are clear about what they stand for and uncompromising in their convictions.
 They aren’t swayed by petty insecurities, fickle public opinion, or fleeting fads.
 Make your values part of your brand identity and your brand promise.
 Be consistent because brand consistency leads to growth.

-As successful brands like Nike, Aerie, and Patagonia show, taking a stand and having values built into your marketing strategies can benefit your bottom line.
+As successful brands like Nike, Dove, Aerie, and Patagonia show, taking a stand and having values built into your marketing strategies can benefit your bottom line.
 It helps build consumer trust, and when consumers fully trust a brand, they’re “more likely to buy from them first, stay loyal, become advocates and defend the brand.”
 Meanwhile, lost trust causes lost revenue.
 Accenture found 54% of companies they studied that lost trust stood to lose at least $180 billion.